nickpending/nickpending.github.io/index.md

 ---
 layout: default
 title: "The Lab"
+header:
+  title: "The Lab"
+  headline: "Security research and analysis"
 ---

 This is my workspace for security research, tool development, and technical analysis.
 I focus on building practical security tools, breaking down complex problems with data, and documenting interesting findings along the way.